mitexleo/fediroma/docs/docs/installation/netbsd_en.md

 $ MIX_ENV=prod mix ecto.migrate
 ```

-## Configuring nginx
+## Configuring NGINX

 Install the example configuration file
 `/home/akkoma/akkoma/installation/nginx/akkoma.nginx` to
 `/usr/pkg/etc/nginx.conf`.

 Note that it will need to be wrapped in a `http {}` block.
 You should add
-settings for the nginx daemon outside of the http block, for example:
+settings for the NGINX daemon outside the HTTP block, for example:

 ```
 user                    nginx  nginx;